 The mechanisms by which molecules organize and interact with each other have been fine-tuned over millennia of evolution.
 When scientists engineer cells to produce new molecules, it is difficult to get cells to use those new molecules without unintentionally disrupting other natural cellular functions.

-By interactions between the MinDE proteins and proteins of interest, the researchers created highly specified patterns to organize molecules within mammalian cells and induce cellular behaviors and functions.
+By engineering interactions between the MinDE proteins and proteins of interest, the researchers created highly specified patterns to organize molecules within mammalian cells and induce cellular behaviors and functions.
 The tool allows researchers to tweak and alter the patterns in response to stimuli, essentially programming molecules to move around a cell to specific locations over time.

-This innovative tool has multiple potential uses for scientists interested in specific cellular activities or studying cellular activity in a living organism.
+This innovative tool has multiple potential uses for scientists interested in engineering specific cellular activities or studying cellular activity in a living organism.

 Controlling the ratio of MinDE proteins allows the researchers to design patterns of movement that determine how molecules are organized in a cell, which could be used to orchestrate cellular activities such as moving or communicating with other cells.